isaacwr/pdp-grfko/README.md

 #####TL;DR: Couldn't load private GeoJson files, project stalled.

 #####Using the app
-(1)Click Login
+1. Click Login
-(2)Enter auth code.
+2. Enter auth code.
 '1234' and '5678' are currently set up; you will only have to do this once.
-(3)To create new data, either go to '/admin' or go to the developers console and create new entities in the datastore
+2. To create new data, either go to '/admin' or go to the developers console and create new entities in the datastore

 ######Design story